 A new certification and training program for characterization operators was developed in late 1992.
 This program was developed using job task analysis and a structured process similar to those used in upgrading nuclear industry training programs.
-The upgraded package for characterization operators requires 18 weeks of classroom training, reviewing practical facts, and examination.
-This training program is designed to cross-train sampling crews in every sampling procedure needed to support the TWRS program.
+It requires 18 weeks of classroom training, reviewing practical facts, and examination and is designed to cross-train sampling crews in every sampling procedure needed to support the TWRS program.
 Each sampling crew shall be trained in sampling procedures to support rotary-mode, push-mode, auger, grab and vapor sampling.
-This will permit maximum use of sampling crews in that when crew members are unavailable there will be a pool of cross-trained personnel who can step in to fill the vacancy.
-In addition, when sampling equipment fails, or there is loss time when equipment is being moved, etc., sampling personnel can be used to collect other types of samples required to support the TWRS program.
+When sampling equipment fails, or there is loss time when equipment is being moved, etc., sampling personnel can be used to collect other types of samples required to support the TWRS program.
 In addition, at least one additional sampling crew will be trained to serve as a backup pool when personnel from regular crews are not available.
-Initially enough sampling crews will be trained to staff the push-mode sampling system and the new rotary-mode system which will be operational in February, 1994 operating on 1 shift per day for the push-mode truck and the rotary-mode truck and a 3rd crew for vapor/rotary/grab sampling.
-Two more crews will be added June 1994, allowing 2 shift/day operations of the two trucks.
 WHC senior management is committed to ensuring that there are adequate personnel available for sampling and supporting specialties.
 Figures 5-7 present the near-term schedule and projected capacity per year per type of truck.
-The operators will complete this training before resuming core sampling.
+In Figures 6 and 7, the first bar (P/Q) gives the capacity for 2 shift operations of rotary-core trucks; the second bar (X/Y/Z) for 2 shifts/5 days per week operations; and the third bar (A/B/C/D/E) for 3 shifts/7 days per week.
+The background bar shows the capacity required to take 2 cores per tank.
 Sampling crews will be dedicated to the TWRS Characterization Program.
 Additional crews for the support of Tank Farm Operations (e.g., installation of thermocouple trees) will be provided so that no conflicts arise in the support of other TWRS programs.

-Training for the person in charge of each crew was developed using a similar process.
-The training lasts approximately 24 weeks and includes fundamentals, tank farm systems, administrative requirements, practical factors, good sampling practices, laboratory interfaces, and examinations.
+Training for the person in charge of each crew lasts approximately 24 weeks and includes fundamentals, tank farm systems, administrative requirements, practical factors, good sampling practices, laboratory interfaces, and examinations.
 Currently, five people are in training, four people have passed the course, and seven people are planned to start the next session.